QingMounta/OpenScenario_to_SUMO_Linux_Converter/README.md

 4. The converted sumo simulation file is automatic opened, click "run" to start the simulation

 5. The generating results including the static map, settings of each participants, and the detailed trajectories of each participants are stored in the folder ./SUMOtest/outputfolder_xxx, xxx is the file name of .xosc file:

-   (To Do): list the resulting files and short explain
+  1. `OpenSCENARIO_output.net.xml`: This file contains the static network data converted from the provided Opendrive file.

+  2. `OpenSCENARIO_output.rou.xml`: This file includes all the object definitions that appear in the given scenario.

+  3. `infos4unity.txt`: This file provides offset information for use with Unity.

+  4. `loggingData4SUMO.xlsx`: This file contains detailed trajectories for each object in the scenario in SUMO format.

+  5. `loggingTrajectoriesXOSC.xlsx`: This file contains detailed trajectories for each object in the scenario in OpenSCENARIO format.

+  6. `trips.trips.xml`: This file represents a random trip generated based on the static network (OpenSCENARIO_output.net.xml).

+  7. `result.rou.xml`: Corresponding route file to the trip file (`trips.trips.xml`).

+  8. `simulation.sumocfg`: SUMO configuration file.

+  9. `simulation_animation.gif`: Visualization of the given OpenSCENARIO file via Esmini.

 # Unity Connection